h-bails/classifieds/README.md

 pip install -r requirements.txt
 ```

+**Note:** You should use git for version control when starting a new project.
+Find instructions [here](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/working-with-git/) on how to do this.

 ### Deploying to Heroku
 1. Log into your Heroku account.
 2. Create a new app.